renereimann/HotSpotPopulationAnalysis/README.md

     * outfile: File location where the list of HPA_analysis_result are saved.
     * expectation: Location of the file where the LocalWarmSpotExpecation is saved.

+4. prepare_bgd_pool.py
+    Generates a background pool object and saves it.
+Needed for signal trial generation.

+    Parameters:
+    * infiles: List of input files.
+Input files should contain a list of extracted background populations.
+    * outfile: Path of the output file.

+5. prepare_signal_pool.py

 4. Run make_extrapolation.py
     You have to give the output from 3.